What Is This?

 Isn't there a law about this?

 In Arizona, yes — but only for one kind of doctor.
-Under A.R.S. § 32-1401(27)(nn), it is unprofessional conduct for a doctor of medicine to advertise as “board certified” without naming the specific certifying board in full.
+Under A.R.S. § 32-1401(27)(nn), it is unprofessional conduct for a doctor of medicine (MD) to advertise as “board certified” without naming the specific certifying board in full.
 Once a patient has the board's real name, they can look it up and judge what the credential required.
 That protection does not extend to naturopathic physicians, nurse practitioners, doctors of osteopathic medicine, or the many other licensed providers who advertise board certifications directly to patients.
 This site supports extending the same disclosure requirement to all licensed health professionals.

 Are you saying my provider's board certification is fake?